AndersDeath/diary2/000-current.md

 # 08 October - Sunday - Yerevan - 374 day of immigration

 The classic Sunday has been finished.
 I did a lot of programming things and spent a lot of time with Ksusha.
+Kushas's mother presented 100 dollars to me and Ksusha for our birthdays.